Have Backbone, Disagree and Commit

 Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.

-After considering the data and other points of view, if we still have concerns, we can escalate.
+After considering the data and other points of view, we can escalate if we still have concerns.
 Deciding whether to escalate or not should be what I call ‘a highly considered decision’.
-Over escalating is a sure way to demonstrate we have poor judgement (we’re not Right A Lot).
+Over escalating is a sure way to demonstrate poor judgment (we’re not Right A Lot).
 We escalate only if we truly feel the decision is not in the best interests of the company.
 We use data, facts, and strong anecdotes to support our opinions before we escalate.
 Escalations are not effective unless they include alternate proposals; we must be solution-oriented.

-But once a decision is made by the group, we are all expected to support it wholeheartedly and commit 100%.
+But once the group makes a decision, we are all expected to support it wholeheartedly and commit 100%.

-If you have questions or comments about this topic, please feel free comment below.
+If you have questions or comments about this topic, please feel free to comment below.